jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 ### Auto-Sizing Layout Columns
 AdapTable enables layout columns to be auto-sized by default - popular with users where horizontal space is at a premium.

-There are 3 properties (all available in [Layout Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_layoutoptions_.layoutoptions.html)):
+There are 2 properties available in [Layout Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_layoutoptions_.layoutoptions.html):

 - `autoSizeColumnsInLayout` - whether all Layouts should automatically autosize columns when **first opened** (*Default: false*)

-- `autoSizeColumnsInDefaultLayout` - whether the Default Layout should automatically autosize columns (*Default: true*)

 - `autoSizeColumnsInPivotLayout` - whether a pivot-based Layout should automatically autosize columns when **first opened** (*Default: false*)